nextcloud/documentation/user_manual/files/file_drop.rst

 This opens a file picker, and you select the file or directory you want to upload.
 You're also  able to just drop files into the window.

-When your upload is completed, the filenames are listet:
+When your upload is completed, the filenames are listed:

 .. image:: ../images/anonym_uploaded_files.png